Free iCON Chinese Health Forum

 Laura Ng, Registered Nurse and Certified Diabetes Educator

 Laura Ng is a registered nurse and certified diabetes educator working in a diabetes education centre.
 She has experience in developing and running the Chinese Diabetes Education Centre and other health programs under Vancouver Coastal Health.
 Laura has developed program curriculums and client resources and is a member of the Chinese Advisory Committee with Diabetes Canada.

 Jo Jo Wang, Registered Dietitian

-Jo Jo is a Registered Dietitian who are experienced in chronic disease management.
+Jo Jo Wang is a Registered Dietitian who is experienced in chronic disease management.
 She works in the hospital to provide nutrition education and optimize patients’ recovery with appropriate nutrition therapy.
-Jo Jo provides accurate and reliable nutrition information to the public via different platforms like teaching the Chinese diabetes classes and speaking at different forums and events.
+Jo Jo provides accurate and reliable nutrition information to the public via different platforms like teaching Chinese diabetes classes and speaking at different forums and events.
 She also promotes healthy eating, shares recipes, and answers audiences’ questions on Fairchild TV and Fairchild Radio as a guest speaker of “Modern Deborah” and as a guest host of “Lifestyle Reunion”.
-This summer, Jo Jo also partnered with another two dietitians to published a cookbook “Dietitians’ at Home”, hoping to share nutritious recipes using healthy ingredients.
+This summer, Jo Jo also partnered with another two dietitians to publish a cookbook “Dietitians at Home”, hoping to share nutritious recipes using healthy ingredients.

 Dr. Roger Wong, Geriatrician